tomfy/MyMrBayes/README.md

 Feb 16 2015: Now allowing outputting of parameters, trees sampled, for hot chains as well as cold.
 All are going into one file.
 So, e.g. if nchains=3, the first line with a given gen, is for the cold chain, next line is for the next hotter chain, and the line after that is for the hottest chain.

+May 25 2017: Info on both trees (topologies only) and parameters output to .tp file.
+This file has all runs and multiple temperatures (the coolest nchainsout temperatures), in one file.
+Columns are generation, ln(posterior prob.), tree length, alpha, pinvar, run number, T number, walker number, ln importance-sampling weight, topology.